 Reaching Beyond The Lehigh Valley

-I'm going to be making a few different series of videos.
+So, I'm going to be making a few different series of videos.

-Finding new moves is rather easy, I just watch college wrestling and look for things that I don't know.
-Penn State's wrestlers do a lot of interesting things.
-I'm often getting into interesting positions with some of my better wrestlers while doing private lessons which leads to either one of us being creative and coming up with a new move.
-But getting your wrestler to unlock his true potential is a much more difficult task, yet can make the biggest impact and be the most rewarding.
-So, there's lots of little talks that I have with my kids as a coach that try to explain the process, and explain how you have to treat the sport in order to really be great.
-I also want to provide a strictly positive influence.
-Too often with youth sports, wrestling being a great example, parents and coaches are way too overbearing, and because of this they tend to ruin the entire experience for the wrestler himself.
-I've seen this countless times.
-Now, no one can have success without someone pushing them, but you have a find a way to balance all of that.
-I'll try to explain everything as best as I can.
+Finding new moves to teach is rather easy.
+I just watch college wrestling and look for things that I don't know.
+Penn State wrestlers use a lot of interesting technique.
+I also tend to get into random positions with some of my better wrestlers while doing private lessons which leads to either one of us being creative and coming up with something new.
+But getting your wrestler to unlock his true mental potential is a much more difficult task, yet can make the biggest impact and be the most rewarding.
+So, there's lots of little talks that I have with kids that I do lessons with that try to explain the process, and explain how you have to think about the sport in order to reach your skill ceiling and beyond.

 Of course I will work to provide a strictly positive influence.
 Too often with youth sports, wrestling being a great example, parents and coaches are way too overbearing.
 Because of this they tend to ruin the entire experience for the wrestler himself.
 I've seen this countless times.
 Now, no one can have success without someone pushing them, but you have a find a way to balance all of that.
 If you lose your son or daughter because of a sport, you'll lose them for everything else.
 Good luck trying to give them advice through their teenage years.
 You'll spend the rest of your life trying to repair that relationship.
 Through these videos I'll try to explain these topics and more as best as I can.